 If you want a few more functions and a bigger screen with more data, another few quid gets you this CatEye bike computer.
 You get a stopwatch as well as a clock, and it'll attempt to work out how many calories you've burned.
 That's really only useful for comparing the amount of work you've done between rides; don't hit McDonald's hard just because it says you'd burned off the equivalent of three Big Macs.

-For just £20 this is one of the cheaper wireless bike computers we've found from a significant brand (though if you're really strapped, the B'Twin/Van Rysel 120 is even cheaper at £14.99).
+For just £25 this is one of the cheaper wireless bike computers we've found from a significant brand (though if you're really strapped, the B'Twin/Van Rysel 120 is even cheaper at £14.99).
 It has a big display, with a backlight, and features include average and maximum speed, trip and total distance, clock, stopwatch and speed comparison against the average so far.
+You'll also be able to use it with a wheel-on turbo trainer because the sensor can be mounted on the rear wheel hub and doesn't need a magnet.

 We've chosen a lot of CatEye bike computers in this selection because they're widely available, reliable and easy to use.
 The Velo Wireless is the company's cheapest wireless computer but gets solidly positive reviews.